 - Use a smile and laughter if you are having a difficult time with communication and try again later

-This article “How to Connect With Your Loved One Who is Living with Alzheimer’s” has additional information you may be interested in, as well as additional online resources:
+For additional information, read this article, “How to Connect With Your Loved One Who is Living with Alzheimer’s“, or check out these additional online resources: